 A 2018 graduate of the Jette Parker Young Artist Programme at the Royal Opera House, New Zealand tenor Thomas Atkins is fast becoming a much sought-after artist on the international scene.
-Praised for his “tenorial heroism” (Opera Magazine) and a consummate actor and musician, he is already enjoying a thriving career with recent successful debuts at the Bayerische Staatsoper, Opéra de Montpellier, Opera North, Glyndebourne, Gothenburg Opera, the Barbican (with London Symphony Orchestra and BBC Symphony Orchestra) and New Zealand Opera.
+Praised for his “tenorial heroism” (Opera Magazine) and a consummate actor and musician, he is already enjoying a thriving career with recent successful debuts at the Bayerische Staatsoper, Opéra de Montpellier, Glyndebourne, Opéra National de Paris, Gothenburg Opera, the Barbican (with London Symphony Orchestra and BBC Symphony Orchestra) and New Zealand Opera.

-In the 2021/22 season, he continues to make a series of exciting company debuts: at Opéra National de Paris as Der Steuermann Der fliegende Holländer; the Israeli Opera as Lensky Eugene Onegin; and at the Norwegian National Opera.
-On the concert platform, he joins the Royal Philharmonic Orchestra to perform Handel Messiah at the Royal Albert Hall, and makes his debut with The Hallé under the baton of Sir Mark Elder.
-Looking further ahead, Atkins makes highly anticipated returns to his alma mater, the Royal Opera House and to Glyndebourne.
+The 2021/22 season included a series of exciting company debuts for Atkins: at Opéra National de Paris as Der Steuermann Der fliegende Holländer, and the Israeli Opera and Opera Holland Park as Lensky Eugene Onegin.
+On the concert platform, he made his debut with The Hallé under the baton of Sir Mark Elder as Pinkerton Madama Butterfly.

-Highlights of the last season include appearances at Bayerische Staatsoper as Roderigo in Amélie Niermeyer’s production of Otello; and at Glyndebourne, first in a semi-staged production of Die Zauberflöte as Tamino and as Kudrjaš in a new production of Katya Kabanova, directed by Damiano Michieletto for the festival.
+Further appearances include Roderigo in Amélie Niermeyer’s production of Otello at Bayerische Staatsoper; Tamino in a semi-staged production of Die Zauberflöte at Glyndebourne and as Kudrjaš in a new production of Katya Kabanova, directed by Damiano Michieletto for the festival; Rodolfo La bohème with Opera North, Gothenburg Opera and New Zealand Opera; Lysander A Midsummer Night’s Dream at Opéra de Montpellier and Gastone La Traviata at the Royal Opera House.

-On the concert platform, Atkins joined Marin Alsop and the London Symphony Orchestra in performances of Bernstein’s Candide; appeared in the Kiri Te Kanawa Foundation Gala at Wigmore Hall; and made his debut with Opera Rara as Empsaele Il Paria at the Barbican with the Britten Sinfonia under the baton of Sir Mark Elder.
-Further engagements include Missa Solemnis with the BBC Symphony Orchestra and Richard Farnes at the Barbican; performances at the Yakushiji Otobutai in Japan with Dame Kiri Te Kanawa; excerpts from Der Rosenkavalier with the London Symphony Orchestra conducted by Sir Mark Elder; Tippett A Child of Our Time; Mozart Requiem; Dubois Seven Last Words of Christ; Vaughan Williams Mass in G Minor; Handel Messiah; Verdi Requiem; Mozart Requiem in Switzerland; Rossini Stabat Mater, and opera galas in Budapest.
+Highlights on the concert platform include joining Marin Alsop and the London Symphony Orchestra in performances of Bernstein’s Candide; appearing in the Kiri Te Kanawa Foundation Gala at Wigmore Hall; and his debut with Opera Rara as Empsaele Il Paria at the Barbican with the Britten Sinfonia under the baton of Sir Mark Elder.
+Further engagements include Beethoven Missa Solemnis with the BBC Symphony Orchestra and Richard Farnes at the Barbican; performances at the Yakushiji Otobutai in Japan with Dame Kiri Te Kanawa; excerpts from Der Rosenkavalier with the London Symphony Orchestra conducted by Sir Mark Elder; Tippett A Child of Our Time; Mozart Requiem; Dubois Seven Last Words of Christ; Vaughan Williams Mass in G Minor; Handel Messiah; Verdi Requiem; Mozart Requiem in Switzerland; Rossini Stabat Mater, and opera galas in Budapest.

 At the Royal Opera House, Atkins was seen as Gastone La Traviata, Roderigo Otello, Pilade Oreste, Faninal’s Major Domo Der Rosenkavalier, Poisson Adriana Lecouvreur, Enrique The Exterminating Angel, First Armed Man Die Zauberflöte, Don José La Tragédie de Carmen (Wilton's Music Hall), Teacher Lady Macbeth of Mtsensk and 2nd Brabant Noble Lohengrin.